 Two Very Good starter Kits

 I recommend Midwest Photo as a source because they are reputable, reasonable and carry the full line of LumoPro gear.
-(LumoPro's 2- and 5-year warranties are a big deal, and to my knowledge no other brands have that.)
+(LumoPro's 2- and 5-year warranties are a big deal, and to my knowledge no other brands offer that.)

 Plus, when needed I have found MPEX to be responsive (to the point of bending over backwards) via phone, email or on Twitter.
 Life's too short to deal with needless stress.

 So that was a lot of gear talk to throw at you.
 Sorry.
 But we just wanted to get you started off on the right foot, with the basic equipment.
 And most important: not spending more than you needed to.